-Journey to the land that enchanted artist Georgia O'Keeffe, writer D.H.
-Lawrence, photographer Ansel Adams, and more in my newest Writers' Studio location.
-Discover how this unique landscape and culture, which has been a magnet for artists and writers for generations, will inspire your own creative and reflective writing.
+Journey to the land that enchanted painter Georgia O'Keeffe, writer D.H.
+Lawrence, photographer Ansel Adams, and others in my newest Writers' Studio location.
+Discover how this unique landscape and culture, which have been a magnet for artists and writers for generations, will inspire your own creative and reflective writing.
 Enjoy visits to the Georgia O'Keeffe Museum in Santa Fe and to the artist's house and gardens in Abiquiu.
-We will explore the Harwood Museum which highlights artists who transformed the town of Taos into a world-renowned art colony.
-Inspired by the lives and works of early 20th artists who were drawn to New Mexico, I will craft vivid prompts to guide your close looking, wondering, imagining, and writing.
+We will explore the Harwood Museum of Art which highlights artists who transformed the town of Taos into a world-renowned art colony.
+Inspired by the lives and works of early 20th century writers and artists who were drawn to New Mexico, I will craft vivid prompts to guide your close looking, wondering, imagining, and writing.

 Mary Hall at Ghost Ranch, Abiquiu, New Mexico